sinacek/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 {{< docs/shared lookup="flow/stability/beta.md" source="agent" >}}

-`otelcol.exporter.loadbalancing` accepts traces from other `otelcol` components and writes them over the network using the OpenTelemetry Protocol (OTLP) protocol.
+`otelcol.exporter.loadbalancing` accepts logs and/or traces from other `otelcol` components and writes them over the network using the OpenTelemetry Protocol (OTLP) protocol.

 > **NOTE**: `otelcol.exporter.loadbalancing` is a wrapper over the upstream